 TAEC's campaign calls for Max Mara to (1) pull the clothing line from its stores and online, (2) publicly commit to not plagiarising designs again, and (3) donate 100% of the proceeds already earned from the sale of these garments to an organisation of Max Mara's choice that advocates for the intellectual property rights of ethnic minorities.
-A Change.org petition has over 5,000 supporters and was delivered to Max Mara's CEO, Luigi Maramotti, yesterday.
+A Change.org petition continues and has over 5,000 supporters and was delivered to Max Mara's CEO, Luigi Maramotti, on 22 April 2019.
 Various social media posts on the subject have now been seen well over one million times.